alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-27-correctness-aqidah-is-fundamental.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: All acts of worship depends on correct aqidah
 date: 2024-07-27
 hijri: Muharram 21, 1446
-source: Fatawa as-Siyasah ash-Shar'iyyah, Question 1
-category: [fatwas,manhaj]
-locale: en
 lang: en
-summary: Faith is not faith except if the aqidah (creed) is correct.
-And if the aqidah is not correct, then there is no iman, and (there is) no deen (religion).
-translated_by: Masjid Uthaymeen
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
+publisher: alsalafiyyah@icloud.com
+source: Fatawa as-Siyasah ash-Shar'iyyah, Question 1
+summary: Faith is not faith except if the aqidah (creed) is correct.
+And if the aqidah is not correct, then there is no iman, and (there is) no deen (religion).
+title: All acts of worship depends on correct aqidah
+translated_by: Masjid Uthaymeen
 ---

 ### Question: